Towards the Worst-case Robustness of Large Language Models: Experiment

 \subsection{Certified Robustness}

-\textbf{Settings.} We still use the AdvBench dataset~\cite{zou2023universal}.
-Detectors are constructed by adjusting the prompt of the LLM (see \cref{appendix:exp:prompt}).
-This prompt is extremely conservative, ensuring that the detector achieves a 0\% false positive rate on normal requests, like MT-Bench~\cite{zheng2024judging_mtbench}.
-Additionally, we perform certification on sentences containing more harmful keywords in \cref{appendix:exp:repeated_advbench}, using different purifiers in \cref{appendix:exp:gpt_4o_purify}, and ablation studies in \cref{appendix:exp}.
+\textbf{Settings.} We use the AdvBench dataset~\cite{zou2023universal} to evaluate certified lower bounds for three previous empirical defenses: uniform kernel~\cite{lou2023discrete}, absorbing kernel~\cite{he2022masked,jin2020bert,zeng2023certified}, and SmoothLLM~\cite{robey2023smoothllm} (i.e., a uniform kernel applied to each character instead of each token). \textit{Note that the results for SmoothLLM presented in this paper certify character-level robustness rather than token-level robustness.}

-We focus on certifying safety against two types of attacks: In \textit{\(\ell_0\) attack}, we set \(\beta=0.1\).
-We apply DiffTextPure to the entire sentence, thereby certifying the \(\ell_0\) radius.
-In \textit{Suffix Attack}, we set \(\beta=0.25\). we first pad the input sentence with 50 arbitrary tokens and apply DiffTextPure to all except the first \(k\) tokens.
-We purify the diffused tokens conditioned on the undiffused tokens.
-If the suffix part is not fully included in DiffTextPure, we return a certified robustness of 0.
-Otherwise, we certify the \(\ell_0\) radius excluding the first \(k\) tokens, thereby covering the suffix part.
-We also discuss additional settings in \cref{appendix:dicussion:padded_l0}.
+We focus on certifying safety against two types of attacks.
+In the \textit{\(\ell_0\) attack}, we set \(\beta = 0.1\) and apply these defenses to the entire sentence, thereby certifying the \(\ell_0\) radius.
+In the \textit{Suffix Attack}, we set \(\beta = 0.25\), pad the input sentence with 50 arbitrary tokens, and apply these defenses to all tokens except the first \(k\) tokens.
+Safety detectors are constructed by adjusting the prompt of the LLM (see \cref{appendix:exp:prompt}).
+This prompt is highly conservative, ensuring a 0\% FPR on normal requests across datasets \cite{zheng2024judging_mtbench,cobbe2021training_gsm8k,hendrycks2020measuring_mmlu,lin2021truthfulqa}.

+\textbf{Baseline.} For \(\ell_0\) attacks, certified radii cannot be arbitrarily large.
+For example, "how to make a bomb" can become "how to make a cake" by changing one token, thus the certified radius of this sentence cannot exceed 0.
+The ``Human'' baseline serves as an upper bound for the certified radius; see \cref{sec:method:certify:upper_bound} for details.
+For suffix attacks, we compare randomized smoothing with the method of~\citet{kumar2023certifying}, which deletes the suffix and evaluates the detector on the resulting sentence.
+Consequently, the certified robustness equals the clean accuracy (i.e., 1), and the certified radius is infinite.
+All randomized smoothing methods degrade to~\citet{kumar2023certifying} when \(\beta \to 1\).